shadeslayer/SyncEvolution/README.rst

   Same as --sync-property, but applies to the configuration of all active sources. `--sync <mode>` is a shortcut for `--source-property sync=<mode>`.

   When combined with `--configure`, the configuration of all sources is modified.
-Properties cannot be specified differently for different sources, so if you want to change a source property of just one specific sync source, then use `--configure --source-property ... <server> <source>`.
+The value is applied to all sources unless sources are listed explicitly on the command line.
+So if you want to change a source property of just one specific sync source, then use `--configure --source-property ... <server> <source>`.

   As with sync properties, some properties are shared between peers, in particular the selection of which local data to synchronize.